dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 - My deep-focus muscle is weaker; hard problems feel harder.
 - I’m increasingly inspired by Andrej Karpathy’s "tab complete first, type it out to learn" approach and Dan Abramov’s worries about people not wanting to learn at all, and I’m trying to decide how far I want to lean into either side.

-## The plate-spinning version of programming
+## The Plate-Spinning Version of Programming

-My old "good day" looked like:
+My old "good day" looked like this:

-- pick one tricky problem,
-- load it fully into my head,
+1. load one tricky problem into my head,
-- grind on it for a few hours,
-- aha moment,
+2. struggle with it,
+3. get stuck,
+4. have a small breakthrough,
-- ship a PR.
+5. ship a PR.

 The feedback loop was long but satisfying: effort in, understanding out.
+Most of the joy lived in steps 2–4; that’s where I actually learned things.
 The throughput wasn’t insane, but at least I felt like I owned what I shipped.

 Now, a typical "good" day looks more like:

 - write a short-to-medium-length prompt about a bug or feature;
-- let Claude Code go crazy (I haven't tried Codex yet, but maybe it's worth trying out for some A/B comparisons);
+- let Claude Code write a first pass over 3–4 files;
-- skim the output, fix the obviously wrong bits;
+- skim the output, fix the obviously wrong bits, add logging, run tests;
 - repeat that loop across a few tasks, plus reviews, plus a doc or two.

 By the end of the day, my GitHub looks [absolutely cracked](https://github.com/dmarticus/).
 Lots of green.
 On a good day I can crank out multiple features that are well-tested and work as soon as they hit production.

+Under the hood, though, the feedback loop has been re-sized:

+1. define the shape of what I want,
+2. write a prompt and hand it context,
+3. triage whatever comes back,
+4. iterate until it compiles / passes / looks fine.

+There’s still skill there —prompt design, taste, knowing what "smells wrong" — but the locus of difficulty moves.
+It’s less "can *I* solve this?" and more "can I supervise this?"
+The reward structure changes too: less "wow, I learned something deep" and more "nice, another plate spun and didn’t fall."
+Still satisfying, just in a more managerial way.

-But when I scroll through my own diffs, I’ll sometimes realize I can’t actually explain why I actually did X instead of Y in a given PR without re-reading the whole thing.
+And when the model drops a solution fully formed, part of the joy evaporates.
+The problem gets solved; I don’t get the same little "oh sick, *I* figured that out" hit.
+When I scroll through my own diffs, I’ll sometimes realize I can’t actually explain why I did X instead of Y in a given PR without re-reading the whole thing.

 The work has my name on it; it just doesn’t always feel like it has my fingerprints.
 Intellectually, I know that programming has always been "assembly on top of other people’s abstractions."
 Emotionally, the gap between "I shipped this" and "I understand this" has never felt quite this wide.

 ## Meta-work all the way down